keras-team/keras/docs/templates/getting-started/faq.md

 model.layers[0].reset_states()
 ```

-Notes that the methods `predict`, `fit`, `train_on_batch`, `predict_classes`, etc. will *all* update the states of the stateful layers in a model.
+Note that the methods `predict`, `fit`, `train_on_batch`, `predict_classes`, etc. will *all* update the states of the stateful layers in a model.
 This allows you to do not only stateful training, but also stateful prediction.

 ---